fbrcode/py-flask-rest-api/README.md

     six==1.15.0
     Werkzeug==1.0.1

-Initialize repository on code dir
+Use GIT to version the code

     $ cd code
     $ git init